Ratio of Debt-to-Income

 Lenders use a ratio called "debt to income" to determine the most you can pay monthly after your other monthly debts are paid.

 Usually, underwriting for conventional loans needs a qualifying ratio of 28/36.
 FHA loans are less restrictive, requiring a 29/41 ratio.

 The first number is the percentage of your gross monthly income that can go toward housing costs.
 This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything that constitutes the payment.

-The second number is the maximum percentage of your gross monthly income that should be applied to housing expenses and recurring debt.
-Recurring debt includes things like car payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that should be spent on housing expenses and recurring debt together.
+Recurring debt includes payments on credit cards, car loans, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-Remember these ratios are only guidelines.
-We will be thrilled to pre-qualify you to help you figure out how large a mortgage you can afford.
+Remember these are just guidelines.
+We'd be thrilled to go over pre-qualification to determine how much you can afford.

 AmeriBest Mortgage can answer questions about these ratios and many others.
 Call us at (321) 777-7277.